Listen to Leaked Audio of the Australian Prime Minister Roasting Trump

 While “if you can’t say something nice, don’t say anything at all” is a boring and outdated aphorism, “don’t make fun of a fellow world leader to a room full of journalists unless you want it to get out,” is always sound advice to live by.
-Unfortunately for Australian Prime Minister Malcolm Turnbull – and fortunately for everyone else – he didn’t do that on Wednesday night, when he let loose at Parliament House’s annual Midwinter Ball.
+Unfortunately for Australian prime minister Malcolm Turnbull — and fortunately for everyone else — he didn’t do that on Wednesday night, when he let loose at Parliament House’s annual Midwinter Ball.

 Though it’s typically off-the-record, Nine News Australia’s political editor, Laurie Oakes (who was not in attendance), leaked the audio of Turnbull’s address, in which he can be heard explicitly mocking Trump’s vernacular and grandiose claims: